apache/beam/website/src/contribute/runner-guide.md

 _Main design document: [https://s.apache.org/beam-state](https://s.apache.org/beam-state)_

-When `ParDo` includes state and timers, its execution on your runner is usually very different.
+When a `ParDo` includes state and timers, its execution on your runner is usually very different.
 See the full details beyond those covered here.

 State and timers are partitioned per key and window.
 You may need or want to